The New Default. Your hub for building smart, fast, and sustainable AI software

 When To Choose Proprietary Models

 You have limited technical resources.
-Proprietary LLMs offer basically plug&play solutions with simple API and platform-based integrations.
+Proprietary LLMs offer near plug-and-play solutions with simple API and platform integrations.
 If you lack ML engineering expertise and don't have a budget for specialized consultants, the ease of proprietary services is attractive.

 Rapid deployment is critical.
-For creating Proof of Concepts or MVPs, proprietary models enable faster integration and deployment.
-When time-to-market is the priority and usage is limited initially, accessing these models through APIs is easier.
+For Proof of Concepts or MVPs, proprietary models enable faster integration and deployment.
+When time-to-market is the priority and usage starts small, accessing these models through APIs is easier.

 When To Choose Open-Source Models

 Data cannot leave your environment.
-If you're in a regulated industry handling sensitive data (healthcare, finance, legal), open-source models deployed on-premises keep data under your control.
-No third-party data sharing required.
+If you're in a regulated industry handling sensitive data (healthcare, finance, legal), open-source models deployed on-premises keep data under your control, with no third-party data sharing.

 You need deep customization.
-Open-source models allow fine-tuning on domain-specific data and modification of model behavior in ways proprietary APIs simply don't permit.
-If general capabilities aren’t enough, customization comes in handy.
+Open-source models allow fine-tuning on domain-specific data and changes to model behavior that proprietary APIs simply don't permit.
+When general capabilities aren't enough, that flexibility earns its keep.

 Predictable cost structure is essential.
-Open-source models shift costs from usage-based pricing to infrastructure expenses.
-For budgeting and financial planning, this offers predictability that may be valuable.
+Open-source models shift costs from usage-based pricing to infrastructure expense.
+For budgeting and financial planning, that predictability can be valuable.

 You have technical capacity.
-If you already have AI engineers, MLOps expertise, or budget for specialized partners, you can capture the benefits of open-source without being overwhelmed by the complexity.
+If you already have AI engineers, MLOps expertise, or budget for specialized partners, you can capture the benefits of open-source without drowning in the complexity.

 The Hybrid Approach To LLMs

-In the complex reality of many companies, hybrid strategies might be the best choice.
-Use proprietary models for certain aspects where security, reliability, and support are paramount, and open-source models for parts where customization and cost control matter most.
+In the messy reality of most companies, a hybrid strategy is often the best choice.
+Use proprietary models where security, reliability, and support are paramount, and open-source models where customization and cost control matter most.

 Common hybrid LLM usage patterns:

-• Proprietary for customer-facing, open-source for internal - use a closed model for customer interactions where quality is paramount, while deploying an open model for internal tools and high-volume processing.
+• Proprietary for customer-facing, open-source for internal: use a closed model for customer interactions where quality is paramount, and an open model for internal tools and high-volume processing.

-• Proprietary for prototyping, open-source for production - rapidly develop with easy-to-use proprietary APIs, then migrate to self-hosted open-source models once usage scales.
+• Proprietary for prototyping, open-source for production: develop quickly with easy-to-use proprietary APIs, then migrate to self-hosted open-source models once usage scales.

-• Proprietary for general tasks, open-source for specialized - use proprietary models for broad capabilities, while fine-tuning open-source models for domain-specific expertise.
+• Proprietary for general tasks, open-source for specialized: use proprietary models for broad capabilities, and fine-tune open-source models for domain-specific expertise.

 Open-Source LLMs as a Strategic Tool

-There are so many different open-source LLMs to choose from that it can make your head spin.
-Definitely a lot of risk for falling into analysis paralysis here, so proceed with caution.
+There are so many open-source LLMs to choose from that the field can make your head spin, with real risk of analysis paralysis, so proceed with care.

-For most organizations, the rational choice right now is to just go with the leading closed models from OpenAI or Anthropic.
-But if you’ve made up your mind about wanting to use open LLMs, here’s what to do:
+For most organizations right now, the rational choice is to go with a leading closed model from OpenAI or Anthropic.
+If you've decided you want to use open LLMs, here's what to do:

-• Identify your specific use case - what problem are you trying to solve, and what are your requirements?
+• Identify your specific use case: what problem are you solving, and what are your requirements?

-• Run the numbers thoroughly - calculate closed model token usage VS open model infrastructure, optimization and maintenance costs.
+• Run the numbers thoroughly: compare closed-model token usage against open-model infrastructure, optimization, and maintenance costs.

-• Assess your technical capacity - do you have the necessary expertise on board, is it viable for you to experiment with open LLMs?
+• Assess your technical capacity: do you have the expertise on board, and is it viable for you to experiment with open LLMs?

-• Start small and iterate - start with a pilot project, test with platforms like Together.ai or OpenRouter, and validate your model choice and approach before going all-in.
+• Start small and iterate: begin with a pilot project, test with platforms like Together.ai or OpenRouter, and validate your model choice before going all-in.

-• Stay informed - keep following developments in open models, as the community continues to innovate at an impressive pace.
+• Stay informed: keep following developments in open models, since the community continues to innovate at an impressive pace.

 Michał Nowakowski